THE EUROPEAN UNION

 b) Should there be a difference between old and new buildings?

 In our view, as is currently the case in national building regulations referred to above, some distinction must be drawn between existing buildings, existing buildings undergoing renovation or change of use and new properties being built.

 For example, the relevant building regulations apply to the construction of new buildings and to extensions and material alterations to existing buildings.
 In addition, certain parts of the Regulations apply to existing buildings where a material change of use takes place.
 Otherwise, the present Building Regulations do not apply to buildings constructed prior to 1 June, 1992.

 Such a distinction is also made in determining the level of grant made under the scheme of Housing Adaptation Grants for People with a Disability, through which State funding is made available for defraying the cost of adaptations.
-The amount of funding available for adaptation of houses which are at the planning stage is half that for adaptation of existing buildings.
+The amount of funding available for adaptation of houses which are at the planning stage is half that for adaptation of

 The need to provide reasonable accommodation only applies to existing property, not to property which has yet to be built.
 The cost of adapting older properties is generally higher than for recently built properties.
 Therefore, this distinction is built into the definition of “reasonable accommodation”.

 c) Do you support immediate applicability with respect to new buildings?

 In our view, it would be appropriate for transitional arrangements to be in place.

 d) Should there be a difference between the obligations for private and public/social housing respectively?

 This issue is still being considered in the context of development of the new national housing strategy for people with a disability, and the associated implementation plan.